 The lower the value, the slower the heat loss through the material.
 Therefore a material with a low U-value is a good insulator.
 The U-value of glazing is always improved by installing blinds or shutters.
 For a more detailed explanation see Appendix - F (U value calculations).

-As with g-value for energy calculations, it is necessary to take the combined figure of the glass and shading and not just the shading alone.
+As with g-value where Gtot is the g-value with shading when the U value of the glass is combined with shading it is known as the U-tot value, it is necessary to take the combined figure of the glass and shading and not just the shading alone.

 The lower the g-value or gtot, the lower the heat gain.